score-json/json/TSF/docs/update-process.rst

 Recommended procedure
 =====================

-1. Create a new branch Schlagmichtot from the current version of nlohmann/json within Eclipse S-CORE
+1. Create a new branch json_version_X_XX_X from the current version of nlohmann/json within Eclipse S-CORE
-2. Merge branch master from the original nlohmann/json into this branch, e.g. git checkout -b Schlagmichtot && git merge --no-commit nlohmann/master
+2. Merge branch master from the original nlohmann/json into this branch, e.g. ``git checkout -b json_version_X_XX_X && git merge --no-commit nlohmann/master``
 3. Confirm the deletion of cifuzz.yml, macos.yml and windows.yml.
-4. Resolve the merge conflict in publish-documentation.yml by rejecting the incoming changes, e.g. git checkout --ours publish-documentation.yml.
-Update the versions of the actions, if necessary.
+4. Resolve the potential merge conflict in publish-documentation.yml by rejecting the incoming changes, e.g. ``git checkout --ours .github/workflows/publish-documentation.yml && git add .github/workflows/publish-documentation.yml``.
-5. Resolve the potential merge conflict in codeql-analysis.yml to ensure that the artifacts are generated, i.e. the jobs Generate codeql artifact and Upload codeql artifact are retained.
-Update the versions of the actions, if necessary.
+5. Resolve the potential merge conflicts in check_amalgamation.yml, codeql.yml, dependency_review.yml, labeler.yml, test_trudag_extensions.yml to ensure that the artifacts are generated, i.e. the jobs Generate XXX artifact and Upload XXX artifact are retained.
-6. Resolve the potential merge conflict in dependency-review.yml to ensure that the artifacts are generated, i.e. the jobs Generate dependency_review artifact and Upload dependency_review artifact are retained.
-Update the versions of the actions, if necessary.
-7. Resolve the potential merge conflict in ubuntu.yml following the above instructions.
-Update the versions of the actions, if necessary.
+6. Resolve the potential merge conflict in ubuntu.yml following the above instructions.
-8. Resolve the potential merge conflict in cmake/download_test_data.cmake
-9. Resolve the potential merge conflict in cmake/ci.cmake
+7. Resolve the potential merge conflicts in cmake/download_test_data.cmake and cmake/ci.cmake
 10. Carefully examine the atomatically merged changes.